 - 1. The Permittee is authorized to discharge only in accordance with the terms and conditions of this permit and only from the outfalls listed in Part I A.1 through 4 of this permit.
 Discharges of wastewater from any other point sources not authorized by this permit or other NPDES permits shall be reported in accordance with Part II (Standard Conditions), Section D.1.e.(1) of this permit (Twenty-four hour reporting). - 2.
 Discharge of wash water containing detergents is prohibited. - 3.
 Discharge of latex paint is prohibited. - 4.
-Discharges from Outfall 002 via the emergency overflow slab are prohibited except to the extent such discharges comply with the "bypass" or "upset" conditions as described in Standard Conditions, Parts II.B.4 and II.B.5 below. - 5.
-Discharges of untreated and/or non-stormwater flows from Outfalls 003 and 004 are prohibited except to the extent such discharges are authorized above, or except to the extent such discharges comply with the "bypass" or "upset" conditions as described in Standard Conditions, Parts II.B.4 and II.B.5 below. - 6.
+Discharges of untreated and/or non-stormwater flows from Outfalls 003 and 004 are prohibited except to the extent such discharges are authorized above, or except to the extent such discharges comply with the "bypass" or "upset" conditions as described in Standard Conditions, Parts II.B.4 and II.B.5 below. - 5.
 At no time shall solids removed from stormwater treatment operations and solids control equipment cleaning be discharged to the Neponset River.
 The Permittee shall comply with all existing federal, state, and local laws and regulations that apply to the reuse or disposal of these solids.